gosukiwi/gosukiwi.github.io/_drafts/model-view-presenter.md

 presenter.render();
 ```

-This is a very simple example, but we can see the flow clearly.
-You can see a
+This is a very simple example, but we can see the data flow clearly.
+You can
-working example below:
+see a working example below:

 <iframe src="https://codesandbox.io/embed/mvp-example-gk0p6z?fontsize=14&hidenavigation=1&module=%2Fsrc%2Findex.js&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 0; overflow:hidden;"